 Note: Azure is currently only granting access to users with a business domain email address, but we’re hoping to give all Bubble users access soon.
 Sign up here to be the first to know when that happens.

 New to Bubble and AI?
 Try a template

 If you’re brand new to Bubble and/or AI, templates — pre-made apps that you can import into your project to get things started — are the fastest way to see how artificial intelligence can flow through a Bubble app.
 Here are three AI-focused templates you can try for free:

 - Microsoft Azure OpenAI: A free, beginner-friendly way to build your own Chat-GPT clone with custom responses.

 - Ez Dashboard + OpenAI: Originally designed for out-of-the-box dashboard functionality, this popular, free template now includes a dozen pre-made OpenAI solutions.

 - AI Dashboard: This paid template offers a friendly, easy-to-use way to access a range of common OpenAI prompts.
 There’s a free demo version that lets you try most everything hands-on.

 Experienced Bubbler ready to add AI?
 Use a plugin

 If you know your way around the Bubble Editor and want to try your hand at building with AI, plugins are a great way to go.
-Eden AI, in particular, offers a master plugin for common AI tasks like text and image generation, text summary and sentiment analysis, text-to-speech, and more.
+If you’ve already explored Microsoft Azure’s plugin, Eden AI offers a master plugin for common AI tasks like text and image generation, text summary and sentiment analysis, text-to-speech, and more.
 They also offer a range of individual plugins if you’d like to focus on just one of those things, plus templates for some AI functionality, as well.

 Head over to the Plugin directory and filter it down to the Artificial Intelligence category for dozens more community-created AI plugins.
 (One thing to note: You’ll need to upgrade from Free to a paid Bubble plan in order to purchase third-party plugins.)